 Apples are one of the most valuable fruit crops in the United States.
-The 2012 apple crop was valued at nearly $3.1 billion, up from more than $2.8 billion the previous year.
-The utilized apple crop was nearly 9.0 billion pounds, down from more than 9.3 billion pounds in 2011.
-(NASS 2013)
+The 2016 apple crop totaled more than 11 billion pounds, up more than 1 billion pounds from the previous year.
+The utilized apple crop was nearly 11 billion pounds, up from 10 billion pounds in 2015.
+(NASS 2018)

 While the actual origin of apples is not known, it is likely the apple tree originated between the Caspian and the Black Seas.
 There is proof that man has enjoyed apples for at least 750,000 years.
 Apples were a favorite of the ancient Romans and Greeks.